v-jonathangu/appcenter-sampleapp-flutter/README.md

 A new Flutter project using VSAC build feature.

+## Android Setup

+- Create a gradlew directory in the root of the project (and add a dummy file for example .gitkeep).
+- Add a settings.gradle file in the root of the project like the one on this repository.
+- add a appcenter-post-close.sh script in the root of the project (project/app/).

+> if there is an error like
+> ##[error]Error: spawn EACCES
+> be sure to modify the permissions of the gradlew directory and the android
+> or do this on the build script

 ## Getting Started

 This project is a starting point for a Flutter application.